leadedge/Spout2/SPOUTSDK/Examples/ofSpoutExample/readme.md

 ### Spout SDK OpenGL examples

 Examples of using the Spout SDK source files with an OpenGL application.\
-The examples have been developed for Visual Studio 2022 and Openframeworks 12.
+The examples have been developed for Visual Studio 2022 and [Openframeworks 12](https://openframeworks.cc/).

+Openframeworks can be [downloaded](https://openframeworks.cc/download/) for Visual Studio.
+No installation is necessary.
+Extract the download zip file to a convenient location and rename the folder if required.

-The "ofSpoutExample" folder and contents has to be copied to the Openframeworks apps\myApps folder.
+Copy the "ofSpoutExample" folder and contents to the Openframeworks "apps\myApps" folder.

 The source files of the Spout SDK are required and will be compiled into the application.
-These are not set up as an addon, so they must be copied to a "SpoutGL" folder within the Openframeworks folder.
+To match with the example application project, the files must be copied to a "SpoutGL" folder within the Openframeworks folder.
-This could be renamed from the original distribution folder.

-      C:\OPENFRAMEWORKS <- this folder contains your Openframeworks installation addons <- Openframeworks addons
+      ..\of_v0.12.0_vs_release <- this folder contains your Openframeworks installation addons <- Openframeworks addons
 	  examples <- Openframeworks examples
 	  apps